gabrieljustinsider/voyarr/TERMS_OF_SERVICE.md

 You are responsible for the security of your instance of the Software.
 This includes, but is not limited to:

 *   Safeguarding your `MASTER_KEY`, `SECRET_KEY`, and any other credentials.
+*   Ensuring the security of any connected third-party password managers (e.g., 1Password, Bitwarden).
 *   Securing the server or machine where the Software is installed.
 *   Configuring network access (e.g., firewalls, reverse proxies) appropriately.